growilabs/growi-docs/docs/en/guide/tutorial/create_page.md

 ![emoji](./images/emoji.png)

-As mentioned above, you can enclose specific emojis in `:`.

-Please refer [here](/en/guide/features/emoji.html) for the list of target emoji.

-## Useful text usage

-GROWI makes it easy to read texts using a number of techniques when editing text.
+You can find a list of supported emoji words [here](/en/guide/features/emoji.html).

+## Miscellaneous formatting

+You can use various types of formatting to format your document:

-- Emphasis
+- Bold
-- Highlighted red background inversion
+- Constant-width red text
-- Horizon
+- Horizontal Line
 - Strikethrough
-- Paragraph emphasis
+- Constant width text for paragraphs

-Let's paste the following Mackdown description into the article and check the preview.
+Paste the following Markdown text into a new page and check the preview.

 ```
-### Useful text usage
+### Formatting
-Here are some useful ways to write various sentences and paragraphs.
+Here are some useful ways to format your sentences and paragraphs.
-- Emphasis
+- Bold
   Surround the point you want to **emphasize** with two asterisks.

     ```